MillenTec/HelloCode-Animation/README.md

 > In short, as long as you do not use it for commercial purposes and attribute the original author, you can use it for any purpose (please see [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/legalcode.txt) for details).

-## 3. Guidelines for Reposting/Adaptation
+## 3. Reposting/Adaptation Guide
-This is a detailed reposting/adaptation guide, which serves as a supplement and explanation to the license above.
+This is a detailed reposting/adaptation guide, which serves as a supplement and explanation to the Creative Commons license above.
 If you follow these guidelines, you will generally not violate our licensing terms.
 If you wish to understand more details, please continue reading.

 ### 3.1.
 Reposting (Without Content Changes)
 #### 3.1.1.
 Reposting Within Bilibili